RockLib/RockLib.Configuration/RockLib.Configuration.ObjectFactory/README.md

 }
 ```

-The `BigInteger.Parse` method meets the criteria for a convert function - it has an overload with one string parameter and return our target type.
+The `BigInteger.Parse` method meets the criteria for a convert function - it has an overload with one string parameter and returns our target type.
 To do this programmatically for all `BigInteger` values:

 ```c#
 ValueConverters valueConverters =